mstksg/backprop/renders/backprop-mnist.md

-Because the heavy lifting is done by the data types themselves, we can presumably plug in *any* type and any tensor/numerical backend, and reap the benefits of those libraries’ optimizations and parallelizations.
+Because the heavy lifting is done by the data types themselves, we can presumably plug in *any* type and any tensor/numerical backend, and reap the benefits of those libraries' optimizations and parallelizations.
 *Any* type can be backpropagated! :D

 What now?
 ---------

-Check out the docs for the [Numeric.Backprop] module for a more detailed picture of what’s going on, or find more examples at the [github repo]!
+Check out the docs for the [Numeric.Backprop] module for a more detailed picture of what's going on, or find more examples at the [github repo]!

   [Numeric.Backprop]: http://hackage.haskell.org/package/backprop/docs/Numeric-Backprop.html
   [github repo]: https://github.com/mstksg/backprop